Program Policies

 Advisor or Employer Changes

-Loss of funding or an advisor will generally require a leave of absence from the program until the situation is resolved.
+Loss of funding or an advisor requires a leave of absence (LOA) from the program until the situation is resolved.
 Students switching employers before the completion of their degree generally encounter difficulty in continuing in the program, as their new employer would need to agree to continuation of the research and in most cases, funding support as well.
 Students should contact Vice Dean Sri Sarma immediately if they have questions about any of the above issues (and ideally, before any transition).
+Students cannot work on anything towards their degree while they are on LOA.

 Selection of Co-Advisor